athrocks/Luxury-Bag-website/README.md

    ![Cart](/src/main/resources/static/images/CartPage.png)

 7. **MongoDB Integration**
    The application is connected to a MongoDB database to store user, product, and order information.

+8. **Logout Feature**:
+   Users can log out of the system.
+Once logged out, they are redirected to the login page.

 ## Planned Features